ncoghlan/misc/notes/python3/questions_and_answers.rst

 usage as close to writing Python 3 code as is practical.

 Support in enterprise Linux distributions is also a key point for uptake of Python 3.
-Canonical have already shipped a supported version (Python 3.2 in Ubuntu 12.04 LTS) with a `stated goal`_ of eliminating Python 2 from the live install CD for 14.04 LTS.
-A Python 3 stack has existed in Fedora since Fedora 13 and has been growing over time, and there is now a stated goal to remove Python 2 from the live install CDs by the `end of 2014`_ (Fedora 22).
-Red Hat also now ship a fully supported Python 3.3 runtime as part of our `Red Hat Software Collections`_ product and the OpenShift Enterprise self-hosted Platform-as-a-Service offering (and I assume we'll see 3.4 added to that mix some time in 2014).
+Canonical have already shipped long term support for two versions of Python 3 (Python 3.2 in Ubuntu 12.04 LTS and 3.4 in 14.04 LTS) and are `in the process of eliminating`_ Python 2 from the installation images.
+A Python 3 stack has existed in Fedora since Fedora 13 and has been growing over time, and there is now a stated goal to remove Python 2 from the live install CDs by `mid 2015`_ (Fedora 22).
+Red Hat also now ship a fully supported Python 3.3 runtime as part of our
+`Red Hat Software Collections`_ product and the OpenShift Enterprise self-hosted Platform-as-a-Service offering (and I assume we'll see 3.4 added to that mix some time in 2014).

 The Arch Linux team have gone even further, making Python 3 the `default Python`_ on Arch installations.
 I am `dubious`_ as to the wisdom